 It was a great 68 degree Fall day when I drove up to the Avalon area of the Daniels.
 This is another of those good Maryland streams that are close to the Basswife’s twin sister.
 Once I successfully execute the “you need to visit your sister” excuse, I do the standard dump and run and head to water.

-After paying the entry fee to get into the park, I drove to the parking area and parked by the special regulation lake (16 and under), geared up and walked down to the river.
+After paying the entry fee to get into the park, I drove to the parking area and parked by the special regulation lake (16 and under), geared up, and walked down to the river.
 I did not really know what to expect.
-My last visit to the Patapsco was earlier in the year when everything was blown out as a result of rains.
-Thankfully, the water was looking good; running clean and clear.
+My last visit to Patapsco was earlier in the year when everything was blown out by rain.
+Thankfully, the water was looking good, running clean and clear.

 I had no illusions of trout on this day.
-Maryland had not done their fall stocking as a result of water issues, but the material on the website advertised smallies.
+Maryland had not done their fall stocking due to water issues, but the material on the website advertised smallies.
 Smallies… trout… does not matter to me; I’ll go for either.
 I slid down into the river near the lake and started to walk upstream.
 Right away, the water looked good.
 I encountered a fairly wide, open area that would facilitate easy casting.
-The stream bottom was not rocky with pitfalls lurking for the unwary wader.
-Instead, it was generally gravel and sand with the large rocks scattered randomly.
+The stream bottom was not rocky, with pitfalls lurking for the unwary wader.
+Instead, it was generally gravel and sand, with the large rocks scattered randomly.
 Even at the low levels at the end of a summer of drought, the center portions of the river were typically about 3 feet deep.

-I warmed up by fishing a bit upstream from the lake and then jumped out onto the wide bike path that parallels the river on the northern bank.
-After following it in for about a 1/2 mile to put some distance between myself and the parking lot, I jumped back into the river only to be stunned with what I saw.
+I warmed up by fishing upstream from the lake and then jumped out onto the wide bike path that parallels the river on the northern bank.
+After following it for about half a mile to put some distance between myself and the parking lot, I jumped back into the river only to be stunned by what I saw.

 On this day, I used poppers and my standard attractors and terrestrials.
 I tried a few streamers but did not have success.
 I concluded that I need to study streamer use better.
 I typically do the across, let it wash downstream with a twitch or two and then do an upstream retrieve.
 There must be better ways to deploy this weapon as I continue to have more success with dry and nymphs.